 Nor does the adhesive add much cost to the tile installation.
 Although it depends on the product, you can figure on about 180 to 400 square feet per gallon of adhesive.
 At $10 to $25 per gallon, this does not substantially add to the cost of your flooring installation, especially since vinyl glue-down tiles are already less expensive than peel-and-stick tiles and luxury vinyl.

 Three tile adhesives have proven to be excellent for most tile installations.Continue to 2 of 3 below.

 Roberts 2057 VCT Adhesive: Clear Drying and Low Cost

-Roberts Tile Adhesive is good for the non-pro, DIY tile installer because it has good grabbing capabilities, yet allows for some repositioning.
+Roberts is a Florida-based company that deals in all manner of flooring related products.
+Roberts Tile Adhesive is especially good for the non-professional DIY tile installer because it has good grabbing capabilities but still allows for some repositioning.
 This floor tile adhesive is designed specifically for vinyl composition tile.

-One gallon covers about 180 to 200 square feet.
+- Coverage: One gallon covers about 180 to 200 square feet.

 03 of 03